joinneya/technical-test/INSTRUCTIONS.md

 #### Done looks like

-- After the user says “Actually I’m in Cambridge”, the agent uses that information on the next turn.
+- After the user adds important context (e.g. “Actually I prefer weekday mornings”), the agent uses that information on the next turn.

 You do **not** need a database for this. **Client-side state** (sending an array of messages) is completely fine — just explain trade-offs in `NOTES.md`.